LUFTWAFFE PREPARES FINAL TERROR BOMBING OF WARSAW

 Incendiary bombing of heavily populated European cities was ratcheted up again when the Allies (chiefly in the form of the Royal Air Force) virtually destroyed the North German city of Hamburg in mid-1943 air raids that killed about 50,000 people out of a population of 1.2 million.
 The Hamburg “area bombing,” or carpet bombing, of Germany’s second-largest city was a deliberate attack on civilian morale and did little to damage the Nazis’ war machine in contrast to America’s “precision bombing” of German military and industrial targets such as aircraft, shipbuilding, synthetic oil refineries, and transportation system, which inflicted major disruptions on the German military and economy reputedly with fewer civilian casualties.
 (Postwar critics of the Anglo-American bombing campaign against Nazi Germany maintain that the difference between an RAF area bombing raid and a U.S. “precision bombing” raid was often minimal.)

-Three months before Germany’s surrender in May 1945, 1,300 U.S. and British heavy bombers unleashed 4,000 tons of bombs on Dresden, destroying 15 square miles of that historic city in a conflagration that killed some 25,000 people.
+Three months before Germany’s surrender in May 1945, 1,300 U.S. and British heavy bombers unleashed 4,000 tons of bombs on Dresden, destroying 15 square miles/39 square kilometers of that historic city in a conflagration that killed some 25,000 people.
 Half a world away, Japan’s capital, Tokyo, was the worst-ravaged of any firebombed city when on March 9–10, 1945, 90,000 civilians were killed outright and 40,000 later died when U.S. napalm-filled “block burners” spread a fire typhoon through the city.
 Paradoxically, fewer Japanese died in each of the atomic blasts over Hiroshima and Nagasaki later that August than in Tokyo on March 9–10, 1945.

 Terror Bombing Warsaw: The Luftwaffe’s Aerial Bombardment Campaign of 1939